Egoli24/LITA-Capstone-project/README.md

 # LITA-Capstone-project
-The answers to each question are grouped into the respective folders (Project 1 and Project 2) with each folder containing the answers to each of Power Bi, Excel and SQL.
+The answers to each question are prefixed with the respective projects they belong to (Project 1 and Project 2).